tomjoht/learnapidoc/_docs/publishing_api_documentation/pubapis_docs_as_code_tool_options.md

 The list of other doc-oriented static site generator possibilities is quite extensive.
 Although probably not worth using due to the small community and limited platform, you might also explore [Asciidoctor](http://asciidoctor.org/), [Dexy](http://www.dexy.it/), [Nanoc](https://nanoc.ws/), [API Documentation Platform](https://viasocket.com/docs), and [Apidoco](https://github.com/72pulses/apidoco).
 For more doc tools, see the [Generating Docs](https://github.com/PharkMillups/beautiful-docs#generating-docs) list in [Beautiful Docs](https://github.com/PharkMillups/beautiful-docs).

-Right now there are probably many readers who are clenching their first and lowering their eyebrows at the omission of their tool. *What about ...
-X!!???*
+Right now there are probably many readers who are clenching their first and lowering their eyebrows in anger at the omission of their tool. *What about ...
+Docpad!!???
+What about Nikola??!!*

-Hey, there are *a lot* of tool options out there, and no doubt some readers may have found perfect matches for their content and tool.
-(If you feel strongly that I missed an essential tool here, feel free to [contact me](contact.html).)
+Hey, there are *a lot* of tool options out there, and no doubt some readers may have found perfect match for their content and tool.
+If you feel strongly that I missed an essential tool here, feel free to [contact me](contact.html).
+(This page is already 5,000+ words long.)

-Recognize that I'm only recommending what I perceive to be the most popular options.
+Also, recognize that I'm only recommending what I perceive to be the most popular options.
 The developer tool landscape is diverse and constantly changing, and what may be relevant one day might be passé the next.
 This is a difficult space to navigate, and selecting the right tool for your needs is a [tough question](pubapis_which_tool_to_choose.html).
-Unfortunately, the tool you choose can massively affect your productivity, so it tends to be an important choice.
+Unfortunately, the tool you choose can massively affect both your productivity and capability, so it tends to be an important choice.

 ## Hosting and deployment options